Skip to main content Skip to Chat

 Textbooks and Library Books

-We have a school-based budget that has to be managed carefully.
-We expect that all students will be respectful and careful with our resources, including textbooks, library books and school technology.
+It is expected that all students will be respectful and careful with our resources, including textbooks, library books and school technology.
 Textbooks will be issued by, and are returned to, the library, the classroom teacher, or the office.
-Books that are lost or damaged must be paid for.
+Books that are lost or damaged must be paid for by the student who signed out the item.
 The cost to the student for a lost or damaged textbook or library book is its replacement value.

 Weapons and Knives